These grubs live by gobbling up your grass roots, and this will eventually kill your lawn.

 It’s best to use a rotary or drop spreader to apply the pesticide evenly over the surface of your yard at a rate of 2.87 pounds per 1000 square feet.

-Keep pets and kids off the lawn until the water has soaked in completely, and the grass is dry.
+- Keep pets and kids off the turf until the water has soaked in completely, and the grass is dry.

 Can GrubEx Be Applied In The Fall?

 It’s important not to apply the product at the wrong time of year.

 For example, if you apply it in the fall, it will no longer be effective in the early spring.

 Additionally, you should avoid applying it when heavy rain is expected, as this will naturally wash away and dilute the product.

 How Do I Reseed My Lawn After Grub Damage?

 If you already have severe grub damage to your lawn, it’s a good idea to remove the grass and either put in new sod or reseed the entire lawn before your first application of Grub Ex.

 If you only have small areas of damage, laying sod is preferable to seeding.